We are pleased to announce the opening of Tel-Hai Master Classes 2021!

-The Master Classes take place at our summer home, Midreshet Sde Boker – an inspiring environment, located in the magical region of Ramat HaNegev.
+The Master Classes take place at our summer home, Midreshet Sde Boker – an inspiring environment in the magical region of the Negev desert.

-Each participant is assigned to a faculty member of his or her choice, as indicated in the application form, for regular classwork during each term of the course.
-Outstanding students will be recommended for lessons with Guest Faculty.
-In addition, some students will be invited to perform at the public Master Classes in the afternoons.
-Students are encouraged to apply and perform in the student concerts during the program.
-If interested and qualified, students may apply to Tel-Hai's Concerto Competition (see relevant information below).
+Each participant is assigned to the class of a faculty member oh his/her choice as indicated in the application form, for regular work during the course.
+In addition, some students are chosen to perform in public master classes.
+Students are encouraged to apply and perform in concerts.

-On the last evening, students travel from the southern campus of Sde Boker to Tel-Aviv for Tel-Hai’s annual Gala Concert at the Tel-Aviv Arts Museum, in which outstanding participants of the course will be invited to perform.
+Students may apply to Chamber Music, Art Song, and Improvisation workshops, and the Concerto Competition.
+On the last day, the Master Classes participants travel from Sde Boker to Tel-Aviv for Tel-Hai annual Gala Concert, in which outstanding participants of the course perform.

 Public Master Classes are every day from 4.00 p.m. to 6.30 p.m.

 Evenings (from 8 p.m.)--students concerts and occasional special events.

 Considering the importance of performing in public, a number of public concerts will take place during the course.
 Be ready to perform from the first day!
 Please include in the application form the pieces you are ready to play in public.
 The concert programs will be devised in consultation with the faculty.
 If you intend to perform a concerto, be sure to have a two-piano score.

 Chamber Music Workshop (Professors Vera Vaidman, violin, Diana Cahanescu, cello)